camunda-community-hub/awesome-Camunda-and-Robotframework-projects/README.md

 ## Robotframework for UI Automation
-If you use Camunda already Robotframework can help ypu with UI Automation.
+If you use Camunda already Robotframework can help you with UI Automation.
 It provides an Open Source RPA solution.
 Here is an example how this can be implemented:
 - [Project](https://gitlab.com/atsoukka/robot-rpa-playground/)

 ## Running Robotframework bots